About the Weekend Workshops: Filmic Storytelling with Bruno Toussaint

 illustrate how the basic building blocks of image and sound combine in films for greatest effect.
 Whether you are looking for objective tools to help you confidently translate material into the language of film, apply filmic devices to other forms of written material, or simply to decipher what you see without getting lost in a subjective quagmire, you’ll have an adventurous weekend of learning, guided by film guru Bruno Toussaint.

 This weekend workshop goes from 12:00 noon till 5:00 p.m., Saturday and Sunday, at our private loft.
 Location and other details will be sent to registered writers.
-The weekend workshop is provided specially for writers who have attended our previous 5-day conference.
 Feel free to write to Margaret@RohmLiterary.com for more information.

 About Bruno Toussaint